webdesigns23/react-router-v6-nested-routes-code-along/README.md

 depending on the app you're building, it has some drawbacks.
 As mentioned above, we had some code that wasn't very DRY — we used the `NavBar` component in every one of our page views.

+Moreover, the only way we could have declared global state for our application would have been through creating our own contextProvider with the useContext hook.
+While this is, once again, a perfectly reasonable approach, it can be nice to have a parent component that can instantiate and pass down global application state when your app first loads.

 >**Note**: We could have also used a more advanced feature of `react-router`
 >called `loaders`, which allow you to request data for a page as it loads.
 This